gizatechxyz/airdrop-data/README.md

 ## Overview

 This repository contains scripts to process and calculate token allocations for airdrop campaigns across multiple platforms.
-The script processes data from three different sources:
+The script processes data from five different sources:

 1. **ARMA Campaign** - 15,000,000 tokens (1.5% of total supply)
 2. **Layer3 Campaign** - 2,500,000 tokens (0.25% of total supply)
-3. **Galxe Campaign** - 5,000,000 tokens (0.5% of total supply)
+3. **Galxe Campaign** - 2,500,000 tokens (0.25% of total supply)
+4. **Megaphone Campaign** - 2,500,000 tokens (0.25% of total supply)
+5. **Marketing Campaign** - Variable allocation based on participation tiers

 The purpose of this codebase is to transform raw participation data into fair token allocations using different distribution methodologies tailored to each campaign's objectives.